boxswap/ethereum-smart-contracts/README.md

 ### Use cases:
 - Paid or non-paid generic non-fungible token use cases
-- Access keys that provide access to app features
+- Access keys that provide access to the app or features
 - Subscription keys that provide access for a limited time that starts when activated
 - Providing keys for multiple types of products on one smart contract